DFE-Digital/itt-mentor-services/app/views/placements/pages/landing-page.md

-This service is for schools offering placements for trainee teachers and Initial teacher training (ITT) providers in England (accredited ITT providers and lead partners).
+This service is for:

+- schools offering placements for trainee teachers
+- initial teacher training (ITT) providers in England

-If you are a school, use this service to record ITT placements at your organisation.
+### If you are a school, use this service to: ###

+- publish placement opportunities for placement teachers so that ITT providers can contact you
+- add and assign mentors to placements to track capacity

-If you are an ITT provider, use this service to find ITT school placement opportunities.
+### If you are an ITT provider, use this service to: ###

-##Before you start##

-If you are a school, you will be asked for:

-- your mentors' Teacher reference number (TRN)
-- your mentors' date of birth
+- find schools who are offering placements for your trainees